AgenttiX/freeradius-letsencrypt/README.md

 with an invalid issuer that is the CN of the certificate instead fo the correct CA.

-When debugging errors with the configuration, see /var/log/freeradius/radius.log on the server, and "netsh wlan show wlanreport" on the Windows client.
+When debugging errors with the configuration, see `/var/log/freeradius/radius.log` on the server, and `netsh wlan show wlanreport` on the Windows client.

 ## Server setup